AlloSphere-Research-Group/allolib_playground/USING.md

 <br>

 ### 2. Install the C++ Extension for VS Code<a name="2"></a>

+This step is optional, only necessary if you will use VS Code to edit source code and/or build allolib playground applications through it.

 - You can install the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) by searching for 'c++' in the Extensions view (Windows: Ctrl+Shift+X, macOS: ⇧⌘X) in VS Code.